 At this first quarter moon, our eyes shall be freshly cleared by the new moon/Chinese New Year.
 At this phase, we decide what we will carry forward.
 What do we need to change?
 Quarter phases clarify our plans.

-The first quarter in Taurus brings grounding and precious stability amidst whirlwind traveling within/without.
+The first quarter moon in Taurus brings grounding and stability amidst whirlwind traveling within/without.
 Taurus lives slowly, and with real richness.
-From Taurus we learn the art of comfort; from Aquarius, radical living.
+From Taurus we learn the art of comfort.
 Taurus is an incredible hostess.
-This moon phase is all about good company, good food, fine aesthetics — whatever makes you feel at home.
+This moon phase is all about good company, good food, or whatever makes you feel at home.
 Though moon phases during the Aquarius cycle generally signal travel, in this case travel might lead to someone’s doorstep, or perhaps you will be the one hosting.

 At this quarter moon last year, my partner and I made a short trip to the hot springs where we used to live.
 Though it isn’t our home any longer, it still feels like home every time we go.
 We were lucky enough to visit again most recently on New Year’s Eve 2020.
 As a Taurus, I appreciate so many aspects of this land.
 It is off-grid: no power lines, no wifi, no buzzing, no weird high-pitched noises.
 We stay in a small cabin with a wood stove.
 We bring only a few solar lights, so the glow remains low and relaxing.
 And then there is the marvelous soaking pool and tub outside.
 In the morning when the trees are powdered with snow, steam rises in a great column from behind the bathhouse nestled in the foothills.